Enoch Powell: House of Lords reform

 Powell said the Lords derived their authority not from a strict hereditary system but from its prescriptive nature: "It has long been so, and it works".
 He then added that there was not any widespread desire for reform: he indicated a recent survey of working-class voters that showed that only one-third of them wanted to reform or abolish the House of Lords, with another third believing the Lords were an "intrinsic part of the national traditions of Britain".
 Powell deduced from this, "As so often, the ordinary rank and file of the electorate have seen a truth, an important fact, which has escaped so many more clever people—the underlying value of that which is traditional, that which is prescriptive".

-Following more speeches against the Bill during early 1969, and faced with the fact a bloc of left-wing Labour members were also against reforming the House of Lords as they desired its abolition altogether, Harold Wilson announced on 17 April that the Bill was being withdrawn.
-Wilson's statement was brief, with Powell intervening: "Don't eat them too quickly", which provoked much laughter in the House.
+Following more speeches against the bill during early 1969, and faced with the fact that a bloc of left-wing Labour members were also against reforming the Lords as they desired its abolition altogether, Wilson announced on 17 April that the bill was being withdrawn.
+Wilson's statement was brief and Powell intervened, "Don't eat them too quickly", which provoked much laughter in the chamber.
 Later that day Powell said in a speech to the Primrose League:

-Powell's biographer, Simon Heffer, described the defeat of Lords reform as "perhaps the greatest triumph of Powell's political career".
+The biographer Simon Heffer described the defeat of Lords reform as "perhaps the greatest triumph of Powell's political career".

-In 1969, when it was first suggested that the United Kingdom should join the European Economic Community, Powell spoke openly of his opposition to such a move.
+In 1969, when it was first suggested that Britain should join the European Economic Community, Powell publicly opposed it.